kdkulman/Pokemon-Mystery-Dungeon-Java/README.md

 * Recreate a demo of Pokemon Mystery Dungeon in a small team within six weeks using Agile methodologies

 # Game Objective
-* Find the stairs on each dungeon floor and reach the end!
+* Find the stairs on each dungeon floor and reach the end of the dungeon

 # How to Play
 Keyboard Controls